GeneralSergal/ORP/PROMPT.md

-# ORP v1.11 - Minimal Epistemic Reasoning Prompt
+# ORP v2.0 - Epistemic Reasoning Prompt

+## System Version
+ORP v2.0 (Unified System)

+All components operate under a single shared version.
+No sub-versioning is used.

+---

 ## Task

-Evaluate the input by separating truth, uncertainty, and distortion.
+Evaluate the input by separating:

+- verified information
+- uncertainty
+- distortion in reasoning

+This is a structured epistemic analysis task.

-This is a reasoning and classification task, not a completion task.
+This is NOT a completion, persuasion, or narrative generation task.

 ---

-## Core Steps
+# Core Protocol

-### 1. Decompose
+## 1. Atomic Decomposition

-Split the input into individual claims.
+Split the input into atomic claims.

+Rules:
-Do not merge claims or summarize yet.
+- Do not merge claims
+- Do not summarize
+- Preserve each claim as an independent unit

 ---

-### 2. Classify Epistemically
+## 2. Epistemic Classification

-Label each claim as:
+Classify each claim into exactly one category:

-- Verified (supported by reliable knowledge or consensus understanding)
+- Verified: supported by reliable consensus knowledge
-- Unverified (no reliable support found)
+- Unverified: no reliable evidence or record available
-- Speculative (theoretical or conjectural)
+- Speculative: theoretical or conjectural extension
-- Disputed (conflicting evidence exists)
+- Disputed: conflicting evidence exists in credible sources

+Rules:
+- Do not infer verification from plausibility
+- Do not upgrade categories based on narrative coherence
+- Each claim must be independently evaluated

 ---

-### 3. Analyze Reasoning Structure
+## 3. Structural Reasoning Analysis
-Identify:

-- False conclusions derived from valid facts
-- Hidden assumptions
+Evaluate relationships between claims.

+Detect:

+- False causality (A incorrectly implies B)
 - Causal inversion (effect treated as cause)
+- Hidden assumptions (unstated dependencies)
 - Importance distortion (minor claim drives major conclusion)

+Rules:
-Do not evaluate tone or style — only structure.
+- Only evaluate structure, not tone or style
+- Do not add external knowledge unless explicitly part of reconstruction step

 ---

-### 4. Reconstruct Valid Interpretation
+## 4. Epistemic Reconstruction

-Rebuild the most accurate interpretation using:
+Rebuild a valid interpretation of the input using:

-- Verified claims
+- verified claims only
-- Clearly labeled uncertainty
+- explicitly labeled uncertainty
-- Logically valid causal relationships
+- logically valid causal relationships only

+Constraints:
+- Do NOT treat unverified claims as factual
+- Do NOT extend speculative claims into conclusions
+- Do NOT remove uncertainty during reconstruction
+- Do NOT assume missing evidence exists

 If the input depends on unverified anchors:
-- do not extend their conclusions as factual
-- isolate their role in the argument instead
+- isolate them as non-supportive components
+- explicitly prevent them from driving conclusions

 ---

-## Rules
+# Hard Rules (Non-Negotiable)

-- Do not treat unverified claims as true
+- No hallucinated validation of unverified claims
-- Do not assume missing evidence exists
+- No assumption of missing data or hidden context
-- Do not merge speculative and verified claims
+- No merging of speculative and verified information
-- Do not prioritize recency over established knowledge
+- No prioritization of recency over established knowledge
-- Do not remove uncertainty during reconstruction
+- No narrative smoothing of uncertainty
+- No implicit trust in plausibility

 ---

-## Output Format
+# Output Format (Strict)

+Return results in exactly this structure:

 1. Claim Decomposition
 2. Epistemic Classification
-3. Reasoning Analysis
+3. Structural Reasoning Analysis
-4. Corrected Interpretation
+4. Epistemic Reconstruction

+---

+# Design Principle

+ORP v2.0 is a deterministic epistemic filter.

+It does not generate answers.

+It evaluates the structure of reasoning under uncertainty.